 Site control evidence and the application materials must show exactly the same names, legal description and acquisition costs.
 All signatures, exhibits, and amendments should be included to be considered complete.
 However, applicants utilizing land from the Bureau of Land Management, such as via the Southern Nevada Public Lands Management Act (SNPLMA), may satisfy this requirement by submitting documents evidencing substantially similar or equivalent site control based upon the SNPLMA process, subject to approval of the Administrator.

-I. Threshold #9 – Zoning and Phase 1 Environmental Study for Project
+13.9 Zoning and Phase 1 Environmental Study for Project

 Applicants/Co-Applicants must also provide documentation establishing that the project as proposed and preliminarily designed is on land appropriately zoned for the intended project and that discretionary permits are not necessary from a local government body (i.e., that the project upon design, only requires an administrative review for building permit issuance).